 A partnership can be defined as the collaboration of organizations as they work collectively towards accomplishing shared goals.
 Partnerships can be the solution for delivering empirical results to concerns that the nonprofit organization may currently be facing.
-Before considering developing a partnership, there are several components that you and your potential partner must keep in mind when working with each other.
-Each organization must examine their leadership, common understanding, purpose, culture and values, learning and development, communication and performance management to ensure a quality on-going relationship.
+Before considering developing a partnership, there are several components that organizations and their potential partners must keep in mind when working with each other.
+Each organization must examine its leadership, common understanding, purpose, culture and values, learning and development, communication and performance management to ensure a quality on-going relationships.
 (Publow, 2010).

 Successful Practices:

-Create partnerships with the University of Northern Colorado’s history and music departments to implement “class projects” or “class service”.
+Create partnerships with the University of Northern Colorado’s history and music departments to implement “class projects” or “class service.”

-Many nonprofits have seen the benefits of collaborating class work and getting students engaged in their organization.
-A rural nonprofit organization wanted to update their downtown business district and didn’t know how to attract the student demographic.
+Many nonprofits have seen the benefits of collaborating with class projects to get students engaged in their organization.
+A rural nonprofit organization wanted to update its downtown business district and didn’t know how to attract the student demographic.
 This nonprofit contacted a professor that taught a landscaping course in hopes of developing a partnership that will allow student interaction with their organization.
-The students toured, researched and created possible design proposals that were appealing to the younger demographic.
+The students toured, researched and created possible design proposals that appealed to the younger demographic.
 This ultimately got students engaged and talking about the organization around campus.
 (Aschenbrener, 2010)

 Create a service-learning partnership with the University of Northern Colorado.

 “Service-Learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.”
 (Aschenbrener, 2010).
 At Clarke University, they have implemented a service-learning program that is designed to focus on offering public service to strengthen student learning with first-hand experience.
-The Service Learning Program at Clarke University collaborates with community-based organizations to integrate course work; which in end, drives more traffic to those organizations.
+The Service Learning Program at Clarke University collaborates with community-based organizations to integrate course work; which ultimately drives more traffic to those organizations.
 (Clarke University, 2013)

 Collaborate with the Greek Life community as service partners.

-At the University of Kansas, Greek Life and Community Organizations have collaborated to create partnerships that serve the advancements of fraternities and sororities; while also maintaining meaningful relationships with local nonprofit organizations.
-The Center for Civic and Social Responsibility and the Fraternity and Sorority Life have combined services on this campus to create a powerful relationship.
+At the University of Kansas, Greek Life and Community Organizations have collaborated to create partnerships that serve the advancement of fraternities and sororities, while also maintaining meaningful relationships with local nonprofit organizations.
+The Center for Civic and Social Responsibility and the Office?
+Of Fraternity and Sorority Life have combined services on this campus to create a powerful relationship.
 With this partnership, it has gotten students who are actively involved with Greek Life out into their local communities.
 Through this new relationship, students are able to experience the importance of having their fraternity or sorority actively engaging in the community.
 “The Fraternity and Sorority Life community is constantly striving to create stronger and bigger impacts regarding service and relationships across campus as well as in Lawrence, and this partnership with the Center for Civic and Social responsibility presents the perfect opportunity to do so.”
 (Hall, 2016)